-This week, even before I decided to throw in some Nomad Tips I wanted to take a step back from my usual blogs, that deal with just one topic, and answer some of the questions that you have.
-You, who’ve been listening to this podcast and reading this blog over the years.
-You, who may be considering becoming nomads yourselves, and have some concerns.
+This week, even before I decided to throw in some Nomad Tips I wanted to take a step back from my usual blogs, that deal with just one topic, and answer some of the questions that our podcast listeners and blog readers have had over the years.

-You’re not sure if the lifestyle is right for you, you’re not sure where to begin, how to make money on the road, or how to deal with your families.
-These are just a few of the comments that I picked out from the blog, and gave my answers and nomad tips to.
-But feel free to continue commenting, and I’ll catch your question in the next round!
+You’re not sure if the lifestyle is right for you, you’re not sure where to begin, how to make money on the road, or how to maintain a connection with family and friends while being on the road.

 Letting go of the “American dream”